 Celebrating World Radiography Day: Transforming lives through Special Imaging

 Today is World Radiography Day, so we’re taking the opportunity to raise awareness of our specialist imaging services and training here at AECC University College.
-Radiography and chiropractic were discovered in the same year, 1895, and both have had significant developments thanks to modern technology, research and industry best-practice.
+Radiography and chiropractic were established in the same year, 1895, and both have made significant developments thanks to modern technology, research and industry best-practice.

 Special imaging is formed of many elements here at AECC University College, including our Open Upright MRI, Ultrasound Clinic, X-Ray Suite, Quantitative Fluoroscopy and our Centre for Biomechanic Research.
 Whether it’s through training our students to use these facilities, progressing research through imaging technologies, or providing patients with high-quality care services, these elements are a crucial part of what we do.

 Opened in April 2015, our Open Upright MRI scanner is one of very few scanners of its kind in the country.
 Operating on a referral only service, the specialist scanner accommodates patients with claustrophobia and certain flexibility problems.
 Unlike many NHS scanners our MRI does not use a high field strength magnet, yet still produces quality images to support treatment and diagnosis.

 The nature of our Open Upright MRI means we can focus on the quality of patient care, allowing for scans which may be impossible or may be problematic in closed magnet scanning machines.
 This is a vital service in the region, and one which is relied on by many referrers.
 The MRI sees approximately 800 to 1000 patients each year, with patients even travelling from Ireland, Norway and other Scandinavian countries.
 Demand for our MRI scanning is set to rise with the recent reports in a shortage of radiographers within the NHS.